- Indexing

 Research presented in submitted manuscripts must have received ethical approval from a competent institution.
 Authors must be prepared to provide documentation upon request by the HRRI Editorial Board.
 Informed consent must be obtained from all participants or their guardians.
 When consent is not obtained, authors must clearly explain the reasons.

-Research involving vulnerable groups must comply with the Helsinki Declaration (WMA Declaration of Helsinki – Ethical Principles for Medical Research Involving Human Participants, 2024), following COPE guidance.
+Research involving vulnerable groups must comply with the Declaration of Helsinki (WMA Declaration of Helsinki – Ethical Principles for Medical Research Involving Human Participants, 2024) and follow COPE guidance.

-The principles of the Declaration of Helsinki require, among other things, that vulnerable populations receive special protection from the editorial board, and COPE recommends that, when considering submitted manuscripts, editors verify the following (COPE position – The protection of vulnerable groups and individuals):
+The principles of the Declaration of Helsinki require, among other things, that vulnerable populations receive special protection from the editorial board.
+In accordance with COPE recommendations, editors may verify:

 Authorship of a scientific or professional paper confirms that each individual possesses the appropriate qualifications and responsibility for the research within the relevant field.
 It is important to reach an agreement on authorship before the research begins to avoid misunderstandings and unrealistic expectations.
 Authorship should result from an agreement among all authors of the paper.